 What Are the Signs of Lyme Disease?

 Tick-borne diseases including Lyme can attack virtually any system in the body.
 Some of the first symptoms may include a flu-like condition, with fever, chills, headache, stiff neck, achiness, and fatigue.
-Other symptoms can include pain in various joints and muscles, neurological problems, heart involvement, problems with vision or hearing, migraines, and low-grade fever.
-The hallmark bull’s-eye rash, or erythema migrans (EM) rash, which appears at the site of the tick bite, is absent in half of the diagnosed cases.
+Other symptoms can include pain in various joints and muscles, neurological problems, heart conditions, problems with vision or hearing, migraines, and low-grade fever.
+The hallmark bulls-eye rash, or erythema migrans (EM) rash, which may appear on any body area, is not present in all cases.

 The Great Imitator